-Under AG $\P$ 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole-person concept.
+Under AG \P 2(c), the ultimate determination of whether to grant eligibility for a security clearance must be an overall commonsense judgment based upon careful consideration of the guidelines and the whole-person concept.

 I considered the potentially disqualifying and mitigating conditions in light of all the facts and circumstances surrounding this case.
-I have incorporated my comments under

-Guideline F in my whole-person analysis.
-I also considered Applicant's honorable military service and his long tenure as an employee of defense contractors.
+I have incorporated my comments under Guideline F in my whole-person analysis.
+I also considered Applicant's favorable character evidence and his long work record.
+However, he owes more than \$400,000 in federal and state income taxes.